MicrosoftDocs/azure-dev-docs/articles/terraform/create-base-template-using-yeoman.md

 ---
-title: Tutorial - Create a Terraform base template in Azure using Yeoman
+title: Create a Terraform base template in Azure using Yeoman
-description: Learn how to create a Terraform base template in Azure using Yeoman. ms.topic: tutorial ms.date: 05/25/2020
+description: Learn how to create a Terraform base template in Azure using Yeoman. ms.topic: how-to ms.date: 05/25/2020
 ---

-# Tutorial: Create a Terraform base template in Azure using Yeoman
+# Create a Terraform base template in Azure using Yeoman

 In this tutorial, you'll learn how to use the combination of [Terraform](/azure/terraform/) and [Yeoman](https://yeoman.io/).
 Terraform is a tool for creating infrastructure on Azure.
 Yeoman makes it easy to create Terraform modules.